 Change isn’t always easy, but it is worthwhile.
 That makes it easier.

 4. Expecting a new habit to be difficult to install.

 The opposite is also true.

 New behaviours are easy to implement if you start slowly and have patience.
-It’s moving ahead slowly and having patience that are difficult.
+It’s moving ahead slowly and having patience that is difficult.
 Remember that.

 Our society is blessed, or cursed, with access to an excessive amount of information.
 This can create two challenges …